petyaracz/RaczBecknerHayPierrehumbert2019/models/mgl/mgl.md

 The MGL with no features was fit on the esp data this way, for each participant in the reported dataset.

 If you want features, you have to fit sets individually.
 You have to also have a separate feature file for each set.
 You have to quit and reopen the MGL each time after fit.
 I fit the MGL on a subset of all participants making sure that the possible input and tests lists as well as bot behaviours are all covered.
+I checked to make sure that the MGL predictions on the subset are quantitatively no different from the MGL predictions on the entire set of participants.